bitmonky/passportAuthSrv/README.md

 # passportAuthSrv
-A Node JS server to authenticat bmgpPassport Logins
+A Node JS server to authenticate bmgpPassport Logins